 Merrill Loebner Magnolia (Magnolia x loebneri 'Merrill): 25 to 30 feet high and 30 to 35 feet wide; rounded form; blooms early to mid-April.
 Fast growing tree with many strap-like petaled white flowers.
 Zone 4-8

-Ricki (Magnolia 'Ricki'): 8 to 10 feet high and wide; upright form; deep purple buds produce fragrant, strap-like white petals with fushia shading; opens before the leaves.
+Ricki magnolia (Magnolia 'Ricki'): 8 to 10 feet high and wide; upright form; deep purple buds produce fragrant, strap-like white petals with fuchsia shading; opens before the leaves.
 One of little girl series.
 Zone 4-8

 Sunsation magnolia (Magnolia 'Sunsation'): Large (6 to 7 inches wide) creamy-yellow flowers accented with a blush of pink.
 Grows 20 to 30 feet high and 20 to 25 feet wide.
 Zone 4.

 Yellow Bird magnolia (Magnolia 'Yellow Bird'): Yellow, upright flowers are produced later than some cultivars.
 Grows to 40 feet high and 25 feet wide.
 Zone 4-8.